fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 68: سُورَةُ القَلَمِ (Al-Qalam) - 42**
+**Surah 52: سُورَةُ الطُّورِ (At-Tur) - 35**

-on the Day when man's very being shall be bared to the bone, and when they [who now deny the truth] shall be called upon to prostrate themselves [before God], and shall be unable to do so:
+[Or do they deny the existence of God?]
+Have they themselves been created without anything [that might have caused their creation]? or were they, perchance, their own creators?
  <!--END_SECTION:quran-->